Bank of Mongolia: Ongoing activities

 Bank of Mongolia increased minimum capital requirement for banks periodically, and capital adequacy ratio of the banking sector was as high as 14-24 percent since 2000, which is 1.8-3 times higher than international minimum standards.
 With strong economic growth, private sector credit has increased significantly.
 Banks’ total outstanding loans were MNT 60 billion which were issued to 1700 borrowers in 2000, compared to total outstanding loans of MNT 2,000 billion issued to 483 thousand borrowers in September, 2007.
 Ratio of non-performing loans fell to 3.5 per cent in September 2007, down from 24 per cent in 2000 and 50% in 1999 following repeated banking crises in the 1990s.
 Following the 2008 financial crisis, this rose again to 20% in 2009 but by June 2010 had fallen to 7.7%.

 Financial sector is fully privatized, and now 16 banks, 141 non-bank financial institutions and 131 savings and credit cooperatives are operating in Mongolia.
 Profitability of banks was high compared to most advanced countries, which have return on assets ratio of 2.7 per cent in 2007.
-And three commercial banks such as Khan Bank, Xac bank and Trade and Development Bank of Mongolia are also rated by the agencies on its products, assets and activities.
+And three commercial banks such as Khan Bank, XacBank and Trade and Development Bank of Mongolia are also rated by the agencies on its products, assets and activities.
 They are on its way to issue securities to foreign market.

 The bank is active in developing financial inclusion policy and is a member of the Alliance for Financial Inclusion.
 In 2009, the Bank of Mongolia rescued Zoos Bank at a cost of MNT 100 billion, combining it with Anod Bank to form the government-owned State Bank.
 Later in 2013, the Mongol Bank was forced to take over the 5th largest lender, Savings Bank, and merge with State Bank, due to a bad loan made to a gold mine owned by its parent company, Just Group, at a cost of $120 million.
 State Bank is a state-owned company separate from the Bank of Mongolia.